mdreizin/chrome-bookmarks-alfred-workflow/README.md

-alfred-workflows
+Alfred Workflows
 ================

-Workflows for Alfred 2
+Workflows for Alfred 2:

+* [**Chrome Bookmarks**](chrome-bookmarks/chrome-bookmarks.md): A workflow that searches bookmarks in Google Chrome